GatoGraphQL/ExtensionStarter/README.md

 ### Executing Integration Tests against InstaWP

-When a PR is merged, all extension plugins in the monorepo are generated for DEV, and attached to workflow [`generate_plugins`](https://github.com/GatoGraphQL/ExtensionStarter/actions/workflows/generate_plugins.yml) (in the Summary tab).
+When a PR is merged, all extension plugins in the monorepo are generated for DEV, and attached to workflow [`generate_plugins.yml`](https://github.com/GatoGraphQL/ExtensionStarter/actions/workflows/generate_plugins.yml) (in its Summary tab).

 Then, workflow [`integration_tests.yml`](https://github.com/GatoGraphQL/ExtensionStarter/actions/workflows/integration_tests.yml) is triggered.
 This workflow installs the generated plugins in an InstaWP instance, and executes the integration tests against this instance.